 Firebase library support by platform

 The following table describes which Firebase libraries are compatible with which Apple platforms.
-For the time being, watchOS is community-supported only.
+For the time being, visionOS and watchOS are community-supported only.
 See the Firebase Apple platforms SDK GitHub repository for installation instructions and known issues.

 Most Firebase libraries will build and run in an App Clip target, however, many are restricted as a result of underlying OS restrictions.
 Known issues include: